jithendrasahoo3-bit/Stdium_Sync/README.md

 # STADIAPULSE
-### My AI Project for Stadium Operations

 🌐 **Live Demo:** https://stadiapulse.vercel.app/

-I built this project to explore how AI can actually help with real-world crowd management at major events like the FIFA World Cup.
-The idea came from thinking about all the chaos that happens at big stadiums — gates bottleneck, Organizers don't know what to say to fans in different languages, and nobody really has a good way to make sense of what's happening in real-time.
+I built this project to explore how AI can actually help with real-world crowd management at major events like the FIFA World Cup and Football tournaments or any big event but now we focus on FIFA as two football Stadium.
+This idea came from thinking about all what happens at big stadiums — gates bottleneck, Organizers don't know what to say to fans in different languages, and nobody really has a good way to make sense of what's happening in real-time.

-## The Idea
+# The Idea

-I wanted to build something that would work for three different types of people at a stadium:
+I wanted to build something that would work for two different types of people at a stadium:

 - **Organizers** (the people running the show) — they need to see what's actually happening in the stadium and understand where problems are going to pop up before they do
 - **Fans** (everyone else) — they just want to know how to get to their seat without getting lost or stuck in a crazy line

-## What It Actually Does
+# What It Actually Does

 The whole thing runs on Google's Gemini AI to handle the smart parts.
 Each person role gets their own view of the stadium data, and the AI helps them make better decisions.
 I built in multi-language support (8 languages!) for volunteers, real-time crowd analysis for organizers, and turn-by-turn navigation for fans.

-#
+# Requirements to run locally

 ```bash
 # Get the project running